-85 automatically read the stake, all images acquired during the season are processed with a computer-vision algorithm is used to derive the stake displacement between two images.
-From thisthat derives the stake emergence between pairs of subsequent images.
+fixed stake.
+The station setup thus uses the camera as a reference point.
+When observing the images acquired every 20 minutes during the ablation period, it thus appears that the stake is emerging from the ice.
+To automatically read the stake, all images acquired during the season are processed with a computer-vision algorithm that derives the stake emergence between pairs of subsequent images.
 Note that the stake emergence is the vertical movement of the stake out of the ice and is not to be confused with the concept of "emergence velocity", i.e. the difference between the local elevation change and mass balance.
 From the stake emergence, the mass balance is derived.
-The six stations were operated during the summer seasons of 2019-2022 (see Table 2 90 for the individual operation periods), providing point mass balances at the daily time scale.
+The six stations were operated during the summer seasons of 2019-2022 (see Table 2 for the individual operation periods), providing point mass balances at the daily time scale.